nathanhood/13-virtues/USER_STORIES.md

   * validate if email is not a duplicate
   * validate if email is an email
   * validate if passwords match
-  * validate if password is at least 6 characters
+  * validate if password is at least 8 characters
-  * validate if photo is either empty or a photo link
+  * validate if photo is either empty or a photo link (photo will be added after account creation)
   * ensure that photo is saved at a file size of no larger than 100kb
 * User is saved to the database through the user model with:
-  * Name
+  * Name - empty
   * Email
-  * Photo Link
+  * Photo Link - empty
   * Password

 ---